-Comprises a comprehensive language course for students with little or no previous knowledge of the language.
-It is designed to give beginners a basic level of communicative competence in Modern Standard Chinese (MSC - also known as Mandarin or Putonghua) and a brief introduction to Chinese language and civilisation integrated into instruction in the language.
+This course is designed for students with little or no previous knowledge of the language.
+It provides beginners with a basic level of communicative competence in Modern Standard Chinese (MSC - also known as Mandarin or Putonghua) and a brief introduction to Chinese language and civilisation integrated into the language instruction.
 It builds on CHIN1110.

 On successful completion of the course students will be able to:

-1. demonstrate a firm pronunciation basis in MSC;
+3. Demonstrate a firm pronunciation basis in MSC.

-3. demonstrate knowledge of a range of basic structures of the language
+5. Describe a range of basic structures of the language.

-Comprises a comprehensive language course designed to give beginners a basic level of communicative competence in Modern Standard Chinese.
-This includes a firm pronunciation basis in MSC, a knowledge of a range of basic structures of the language and the ability to use approximately 200 high frequency Chinese characters and associated compounds in their simplified forms.
+Building on CHIN1110, this course gives students a basic level of communicative competence in Modern Standard Chinese.
+This includes a firm pronunciation basis in MSC, a knowledge of a range of basic structures of the language and the ability to use approximately 400 high frequency Chinese characters and associated compounds in their simplified forms.
 It builds on CHIN1110.

 Face to Face On Campus 3 hour(s) per Week for Full Term